No charges for task force members in Winston Smith death - NewsBreak

 Ryan said Askar also gave a statement to state investigators saying she did not remember seeing a gun in Smith’s vehicle.

 The task force members who shot Smith included a Ramsey County Sheriff’s deputy and a Hennepin County Sheriff’s deputy.
-Their names were not released because .
+Their names were not released because they were working undercover.